refined-github/refined-github/readme.md

 I use GitHub a lot and notice many dumb annoyances I want to fix.
 So here be dragons.

+My hope is that GitHub will notice and implement some of these much needed improvements.
+So if you like any of these features, please email [GitHub support](mailto:support@github.com) about adding it.

 ## Highlights